 It does require a bit more wiring compared to other options but work very well once hooked up.

 The Emerson 1F51N-619 is a classic thermostat for a swamp cooler for those who like the retro look.

 It works very well and will automatically turn on and off an Evaporative cooler.

 The unit is all mechanical wit a lever on the side to set the temperature range.

 |Name||Temperature Sensor||Manual Switch||Wireless|

-In the past a manual switch for a swamp cooler was the only option but many more options are now available.
+In the past a manual switch for a swamp cooler was the only option available but many more options can now be used.

 Many people still use a manual switch since they work well and are dependable, but for those looking to shut a unit on and off automatically one of the other models would be a better choice.

 Hooking up a thermostat for a swamp cooler is not difficult but does require some wiring knowledge and skills so be sure to call a technician if in doubt.

 120/240 volts are commonly used in swamp coolers and precautions must be taken to prevent harm or damage to the equipment.